Top Trumps: Exclusives

 There were 300 of the US Wildlife in Danger pack imported and sold in the PTT Shop.
 The American Sealife pack was never sold in the shop.
 An English version of the pack was printed and sold, along with the Wildlife in Danger pack.

 UK

-5000 Limited Edition 'Borderlands 2' packs were created in August 2012.
-These cards were offered to independent video game retailers who let customers pre-order the Borderlands 2 video game.
+5,000 Limited Edition 'Borderlands 2' packs were created in August 2012.
+These cards were offered to independent video game retailers who let customers order the Borderlands 2 video game.
 They will never be available to purchase as a stand-alone item.

 Scotland

 The Scottish packs are exactly the same as other UK packs.
 There have been some promotional packs given out in the Daily Record, a Scottish newspaper.
 The packs so far are: Scottish Football The Club Collection (2007), Heroes of Scottish Football (2008), Max Speed Supercars (2009) and Marvel Ultimate Villains (2010).
 There are 39 cards given away as well as a tuck box in the first giveaway and a 'How To Play' card.
 Four cards were given away each time.
 The Marvel Ultimate Villains only had 40 cards to collect.